Ismail-deb/sturdy-giggle/USER_MANUAL_QUICK.md

 **What you see:**
 - Header: "🌱 EcoView - Greenhouse Monitor"
 - Status bar: "✅ ALL SYSTEMS NORMAL"
-- 6 cards in grid (2 columns × 3 rows):
+- 10 cards in grid (2 columns × 5 rows):
-  - Top: 🌡️ Temperature, 💧 Humidity
+  - Row 1: 🌡️ Temperature, 💧 Humidity
-  - Middle: 🌱 Soil, ☀️ Light
+  - Row 2: 🌱 Soil Moisture, ☀️ Light
-  - Bottom: 🌫️ CO₂, 🌫️ Air Quality
+  - Row 3: 🌫️ Air Quality (CO₂), 🔥 Flammable Gas
+  - Row 4: �️ Carbon Monoxide, 📍 Pressure
+  - Row 5: ☁️ CO₂ Level, ⬆️ Altitude
 - Each card shows icon, label, value, ✅ status color
 - Timestamp: "✅ All readings fresh (3s ago)"

 **How to interact with this screen:**
-1. **Quick check:** Glance at all 6 sensors at once
+1. **Quick check:** Glance at all 10 sensors at once
 2. **See trends:** Tap any card to view 24-hour graph
 3. **Force refresh:** Tap ↻ button (if needed)
 4. **Check alerts:** Tap 🔔 icon if you see yellow/red cards